 An abundance of vitamin C and minerals: Kinnows are full of vitamin C and, as such, provide anti-ageing benefits to the skin.
 Eating or drinking its juice on a regular basis can give you a wonderful complexion.
 In fact, the combination of vitamin C and minerals adds health benefits and improves metabolism and offers flawless, glowing skin.

 Natural body energiser: Eating Kinnows regularly energises the body.
 Vast amounts of carbohydrates, with glucose, sucrose, and fructose, combined, offer a great source of energy.
 A glass of Kinnow juice in the morning with breakfast is enough to keep you from feeling tired, proving that Kinnow juice is a glorious post-workout tonic.

 Maintaining the balance of cholesterol levels: Studies have revealed that Kinnow juice impacts cholesterol levels.
-It helps reduce the bad cholesterol levels and promotes good cholesterol in the body.
+It helps reduce bad cholesterol levels and promotes good cholesterol in the body.
 In addition, the generation of good cholesterol levels inadvertently minimises the risk of atherosclerosis and heart attack.

 Kinnow is amply packed with goodness for a healthy life as this fruit also contains a good amount of vitamin B complex and minerals like potassium, sodium, and copper.
-All these things add a halo around this fantastic, nutritious citrus fruit which we relish.
+All these things add a halo to this fantastic, nutritious citrus fruit which we relish.

 Add to food

 The Kinnow skin is edible and has an enticing taste.
 So use the Kinnow skin to make cakes, desserts and any savoury MasterChef dish.

 Take advantage of Kinnow and its fantastic effect on our taste buds as well as our health.

 0 comments on “Kinnow: The Delicious Mandarin”